MDC reports November firearms deer harvest ends with 176,604

 MDC reported three firearms-related hunting incidents during the November portion of the firearms deer season with all being non-fatal and self-inflicted.

-Archery deer season resumed Nov.
+Archery deer season resumes Nov.
 25 through Jan.
-15, 2021.
+15. The late youth portion runs Nov.
+27-29.
 The antlerless portion of firearms deer season runs Dec.
 4-6 followed by the alternative methods portion Dec.
 26 through Jan.
-5, 2021.
+5.

 Find more information on deer hunting from MDC’s 2020 Fall Deer & Turkey Hunting Regulations and Information booklet, available where hunting permits are sold and online at huntfish.mdc.mo.gov/sites/default/files/downloads/2020FDT.pdf.